Niklaus Gerber: Biography

 In 1887, Gerber founded United Dairies of Zurich.
 At this time, the quality of raw milk was poor due to lack of hygiene.
 Further, dishonest dairymen would dilute raw milk with water and no means existed to effectively test the milk.
-In 1892, Dr. Gerber developed a method of analyzing fat content in milk in a relatively fast, simple and reliable manner for the time.
+In 1892, Gerber developed a method of analyzing fat content in milk in a relatively fast, simple, and reliable manner for the time.
 Niklaus obtained a patent on this "Acid-Butyrometry," which came to be known as the "Gerber Method".
-Although the method was originally developed for use only by United Dairies, Dr. Gerber began to sell the equipment to milk processors globally and created a separate company to commercialise the Gerber Method.
+Although the method was originally developed for use only by United Dairies, Gerber began to sell the equipment to milk processors globally and created a separate company to commercialise the Gerber Method.

 In 1904, Gerber founded the "Dr. N. Gerber's Acid-Butyrometry Ltd., Leipzig", which later merged with another entity to create "Dr. N. Gerber's m.b.H Zurich and Leipzig" to produce and develop the Gerber instruments.